AIPS NRAO AIPS HELP file for IMFIT in 31DEC09

 gaussian components.
 It can also fit for a baseline term of up to

-quality of the fit and using the image rms and theory.
-The rms
+the image rms and theory.
+The rms for the latter is determined

-for the latter is determined from the image header keyword
+from the image header keyword ACTNOISE (if present and positive)

-are exactly zero are not used in this fit, allowing balnked
+Note that pixels which are exactly zero are not used in this

-pixels to be REMAGed to zero.
+fit, allowing blanked pixels to be REMAGed to zero if you wish.

 Adverbs: